Skip to main contentSkip to footer

 Call architect.validate to get a Blueprint Readiness Score (0–100, grade A–F) on real code.
 The Architect Agent reviews your implementation against the 10 Blueprint principles, returns per-principle verdicts WITH numeric severity and confidence, and persists the run with a full reproducibility envelope so two callers with the same input can verify they got the same answer.
 Pro and Teams plans only.

 Pro and Teams members.
-The Architect Agent is the Blueprint's authenticated review surface, it processes your code transiently with a strict zero-training policy, hardens the prompt boundary against injection in submitted code, and supports private_session=true to skip all server-side logging.
+The Architect Agent is the Blueprint's authenticated review surface, it reviews your code under a strict zero-training policy, hardens the prompt boundary against injection in submitted code, and supports private_session=true to skip all server-side logging.

 What you get back